Announcement: New Prayer Books Available

 Prayer

-Prayer fills us and fills us with the divine presence.
-In the same way as for fasting and sharing, we will follow the Gospel according to Saint Matthew (Mt 6, 1-18) which commits us to living fasting, sharing and prayer "in secret", it is a question of following this commitment interiorly and not in an external and ostentatious way.
-It is not just a question of going to mass more often.
-What counts is the interior attitude and not the formal respect of a rite by obedience or custom.
+Prayer fulfills us and fills us with the divine presence.
+In the same way as for fasting and sharing, we will follow the Gospel according to Saint Matthew (Mt 6, 1-18) which commits us to living fasting, sharing and prayer "in secret", it is a question of following this commitment interiorly and not in an external and ostentatious manner.
+It is not only a question of going to Mass more often.
+What matters is the interior attitude and not the formal respect of a rite by obedience or custom.

 10 practices to do during Lent

-- Don't return hurt with hurt: If you feel hurt, don't try to get back at the person who hurt you.
+• Don't return the favor: If you feel hurt, don't try to get back at the person who hurt you.

 Practice Lent with the prayers on our blog

-You now understand the importance and the stakes of Lent in Christianity.
-Now this liturgical time has no more secrets for you and will allow you to nourish your Christian faith and get closer to redemption.
+You now understand the importance and significance of Lent in Christianity.
+This liturgical season now holds no secrets for you and will allow you to nourish your Christian faith and move closer to redemption.

-Learn more about other events of the liturgical year through our blog, it's worth a visit.
+Learn more about other events of the liturgical year through our blog; it's well worth a visit.

 And you can also browse our crucifix jewelry collection page in our online Christian store just by clicking the image below: